Szczecin: Local cuisine

 The local cuisine in Szczecin was mostly shaped in the mid-20th century by people who settled in the city from other parts and regions of Poland, including the former Eastern Borderlands.
 The most renowned dishes of the area are pasztecik szczeciński and paprykarz szczeciński.
 Other local traditional foods and drinks include Szczecin gingerbread and beer.

-Pasztecik szczeciński is a deep-fried yeast dough stuffed with meat or vegetarian filling, served in specialised bars as a fast food.
-The first bar serving pasztecik szczeciński, Bar "Pasztecik" founded in 1969, is located on Wojska Polskiego Avenue 46 in the centre of Szczecin.
-Pasztecik szczeciński is usually served with clear borscht.
+Pasztecik szczeciński is a deep-fried yeast dough traditionally stuffed with minced meat (pork and beef) or vegetarian filling - cheese and mushrooms or cabbage and mushrooms, served in specialised bars as a fast food.
+The first bar serving pasztecik szczeciński, Bar "Pasztecik", founded in 1969, is located on Wojska Polskiego Avenue 46 in the centre of Szczecin.
+Pasztecik szczeciński is usually served with clear red borscht.

 Paprykarz szczeciński is a paste made by mixing fish paste (around 50%) with rice, onion, tomato concentrate, vegetable oil, salt and a mixture of spices including chili powder to put it on a sandwich.
 It is available in most grocery stores in the country.

 Szczecin gingerbread (pierniki szczecińskie) is a traditional local gingerbread glazed with chocolate or sugar with decorations mostly referring either to the city's architecture or to maritime motifs.

-Szczecin beer (piwo szczecińskie) includes various types of traditional local Polish beer: light, amber and wheat beer.
+Szczecin beer (piwo szczecińskie) includes various types of traditional local Polish beer: light, amber, and wheat beer.
 The city's brewing traditions go back over a thousand years.

-The word szczeciński or szczecińskie in the names of the products is an adjective from the name of the city of Szczecin, the place of its origin.
+The word "szczeciński" or "szczecińskie" in the names of the products is an adjective from the name of the city of Szczecin, the place of its origin.